FlagX/ha-ledvance-tuya-resync-localkey/README.md

 ## How to resync local keys automatically (via service)

 If you have many devices and reset them sometimes by accident like me, you can create a service for resyncing the local keys.
-(New local keys are genereated if you reset/re-register your devices).
+(New local keys are generated if you reset/re-register your devices).

 ### Prerequisites